 The VEA helped overturn our state’s prohibition of contract negotiations for public education employees in the 2020 General Assembly, a huge win for educators and students in the commonwealth.
 With the dawn of a new era in Virginia political leadership, school and other public employees once again have the right to bargain their contracts, and the Union was a big part of making that happen.

-Collective bargaining for educators is good for everyone, says VEA President Dr. James J. Fedderman, who points to three important facts to back that up:
+Negotiating contracts for educators is good for everyone, says VEA President Dr. James J. Fedderman, who points to three important facts to back that up:

 Negotiations ensure that educators’ unique perspectives and input are brought to the table.
 “We’re the ones working in the schools every day and we see what’s going on with instruction,” Fedderman says.
-Before collective bargaining for public employees was banned in Virginia, local associations had bargained such student-centric items as additional reading, art, and music teachers; the setting of school calendars; fairer discipline policies; and more.
+Before collective negotiations for public employees was banned in Virginia, local associations had bargained such student-centric items as additional reading, art, and music teachers; the setting of school calendars; fairer discipline policies; and more.

-“In states where public educators have bargained their contracts,” he says, “a wide range of topics have been brought to the table.
+“In states where public educators have negotiated their contracts,” he says, “a wide range of topics have been brought to the table.
 We’ve seen improvements in class sizes, resources available for students, and safety issues all made possible through negotiation.”